josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <live-example></live-example>.

 The first is a link to the StackBlitz example, which the default `stackblitz.json` file defines.
-You can find the `stackblitz.json` file in the `content/examples/example-app` directory, where `example-app` is the sample application folder you're using for the guide.
+You can find the `stackblitz.json` file in the `content/examples/example-app` directory, where `example-app` is the sample application directory you're using for the guide.

 By default, the documentation generator uses the name of the guide as the name of the example.
 So, if you're working on `router.md`, and use `<live-example></live-example>` in the document, the documentation generator looks for `content/examples/router`.